GoogleContainerTools/skaffold/docs/design_proposals/sync-auto-support.md

 I'm not sure if we should just allow the user to go nuts, or if we should explicitly disallow this, because changing the build definition might result in a post-sync state that is broken.
+The underlying `auto` implementation for the build can make these decisions.

 **What about files that have specific permissions?**